Social & Spiritual Book Club

 What: Sakinah’s Social and Spiritual program is a monthly book club and session of remembrance

-Where: Location TBC – Within the North NJ area (Address will be shared by email)
+Where: Location TBD – Within the North NJ area (Address will be shared by email)

 Instructor: Ustadh Ebad Ur Rahman